Spynacz/concertify/backend/README.md

 ## /location

 ### Description:
-List all posts or create new post
+List all locations or create new location

 ### Methods:
 - `GET`: Display locations